brandur/sorg/content/drafts/acid.md

 Data management in a service built on schemaless data store will eventually become so painful that even its most steadfast proponents will acquiesce to allow some form of constraints.
-Life is artifically difficult when your `User` records aren't even guaranteed to come with an `id` or `email` field.
+Life is artificially difficult when your `User` o records aren't even guaranteed to come with an `id` or `email` field.